 - Piled up old food and garbage is a health hazard.
 If there are rodents and other pests in the home, they can spread disease.
 There’s also often a buildup of animal waste.

 - Some homes don’t have usable bathrooms and plumbing.
 Many times, hoarders don't have a safe place to sleep, sit, or eat.

 We make a note of the code violations and let the property owner know.
-We give the property owner some time — usually 30 days — We may refer the case to another agency, for instance:
+We give the property owner some time — usually 30 days.

 - If the resident is elderly, we also contact elderly services for help with additional resources, or try to help them find financial help.

 - If the resident has mental health problems, we'll contact social services or the Public Health Commission and the Mayo Clinic at Mass.
 General Hospital.